silverveskilt/code-maps-public/README.md

 ## Security Notes

-- Files are mounted as **read-only** for security.
-- The server only accesses files within the mounted directory
-- CodeMaps has no central server or database and no files are uploaded to external servers - all processing happens locally
-- Only use if you trust the developer
+All processing of your files happens on your machine.
+Codemaps does not collect or share the contents of your files with remote servers.

 ## Motivation

-I was looking for a graphic tool to help me understand the dependencies and spot inefficiencies in the growing codebase of my Unity game project.
-After one of the Cursor plugins that I tested that was charging around $15 a month turned out to be another AI chatbot, and a second one didn't even start, I decided to give it a go and make one that solves the problem for me.
+I was looking for a graphic tool to help me analyse the dependencies and spot inefficiencies in my Unity game project.
+After one of the ($15/month) Cursor plugins offered little more than another AI chatbox, and another one didn't even start, I decided to give it a go and make one that solves the problem for me.

 ## Next steps